 How can educators ensure equity of access for multilingual students participating in an independent study program?
 (10/12/21)

 Bilingual, dual language, and other language acquisition programs can continue to be part of an independent study program.
 Independent study programs provide opportunities to deepen and capitalize on students’ use of the home language.
-To ensure student success, the LEA should design culturally responsive lessons.
+To ensure student success, the local educational agency should design culturally responsive lessons.
 Students and families may need primary language literacy resources.
 Also, see question 7, above, for educational resources.